Chinese herbology: Chinese patent medicine

-Chinese patent medicine (中成藥 (中成药, zhōngchéng yào)) is a kind of traditional Chinese medicine.
+Chinese patent medicine is a kind of traditional Chinese medicine.
 They are standardized herbal formulas.
-From ancient times, pills were formed by combining several herbs and other ingredients, which were dried and ground into a powder.
+From ancient times, pills were formed by combining several medicinals and other ingredients (excipients), which were dried and ground into a powder.
 They were then mixed with a binder and formed into pills by hand.
 The binder was traditionally honey.
-Modern teapills, however, are extracted in stainless steel extractors to create either a water decoction or water-alcohol decoction, depending on the herbs used.
+Modern teapills, however, are extracted in stainless steel extractors to create either a water decoction or water-alcohol decoction, depending on the medicinal substance used.
 They are extracted at a low temperature (below 100 C) to preserve essential ingredients.
-The extracted liquid is then further condensed, and some raw herb powder from one of the herbal ingredients is mixed in to form a herbal dough.
+The extracted liquid is then further condensed, and some raw medicinal powder from one of the medicinal ingredients is mixed in to form a medicinal dough.
 This dough is then machine cut into tiny pieces, a small amount of excipients are added for a smooth and consistent exterior, and they are spun into pills.

 These medicines are not patented in the traditional sense of the word.
 No one has exclusive rights to the formula.
 Instead, "patent" refers to the standardization of the formula.
 In China, all Chinese patent medicines of the same name will have the same proportions of ingredients, and manufactured in accordance with the PRC Pharmacopoeia, which is mandated by law.
 However, in western countries there may be variations in the proportions of ingredients in patent medicines of the same name, and even different ingredients altogether.

 Several producers of Chinese herbal medicines are pursuing FDA clinical trials to market their products as drugs in U.S. and European markets.